 Welcome to a new course in the statistical package Stata.
 The course is aimed at PhD. candidates, Post Doctors and Researchers in Medical Statistics and Epidemiology in general.

 Stata is statistical software for data science and an alternative to packages like SPSS, R or SAS.
 The buzzwords: "Obtain and manipulate data.
 Explore.
 Visualize.
 Model.
 Make inferences.”

 The course is“open” and participants can attend those parts of the course that are of most interest.
 The upside of this is that there is no fee, no attendance sheets and no exam!
 The downside is that the course will not give any credits in the Ph.d. program.

-The courses will be held at “Frederik Holst hus”.
-If you are interested in joining, please register by ticking a box for each of the sessions you plan to attend, as there are limited spaces.
+The courses will be held on Zoom.
+If you are interested in joining, please register by clicking on the session link for each of the sessions you plan to attend.

 You can find course material (Presentations, Syntax and Data) at the end of this page.

 You can sign up for later sessions at any time before the session.